same2828/temp/yir.md

 ## Collaboration & Communication

+- Overview
-- This pillar is about your impact on others.
+  - Your impact on others.
-- Think about: mentoring, code reviews, documentation, and working effectively with non-technical stakeholders.
+  - Mentoring, code reviews, documentation, and working effectively with non-technical stakeholders.
 - L2
   - Collaboration & Communication: Think about how you contributed to the team's code quality through thoughtful code reviews and well-tested solutions.
 - L3